API Challenges Progress

 Fancy a Break?
 Restore your session

 Your challenge progress can be saved, and as long as you remember you challenger ID you can restore it.
-Leaving a challenger idle in the system for more than 10 minutes will remove hte challenger from memory.
+Leaving a challenger idle in the system for more than 10 minutes will remove the challenger from memory.
 Challenger status and the todos database can be saved to, and restored from, the browser localStorage.

 IDChallengeDoneDescription